kingwongf/kingwongf.github.io/_posts/2020-06-09-TrendLabellingFFDFeats.md

 2. Log prices with the paper's features
 3. Raw prices with the paper's features

-### Return frequeny
+#### Return frequeny
 1. Daily
 2. Weekly
 3. Monthly, that's what the paper used.

 To keep it simple, I built a sklearn pipeline consists of a Standard Scalar, a Simple Imputer, an OneHot Encoder for sector information and a XGB Regressor or Classifier, depending on the problem.
-Using forward chaining, the model is retrained with a expanding historical lookback and is tested on one year out-of-sample data every year, starting with first 10 years of training data (1965-1975).
-I want to test
+Using forward chaining, the model is retrained with a expanding historical lookback and is tested on one year out-of-sample data every year.
+The model starts with first 10 years of training data (1965-1975) and test on 1976.

-Due to the shear size of the data, I calculated price trends features such as momentum with